crodrigoquero/C4Imaging/README.md

 8. __Every WorkFlow states can be installed independently__: Every WorkFlow state must have its own and idependent installer.
 This policy allows any user to be able to install locally any WorkFlow state.
 The insllation proceess must be __extremely simple__.

-9. __Sates must not call external executable files__: All the state processes must run in the state application thread pool.
+9. __States must not call external executable files__: All the state processes must run in the state application thread pool.

 ### Some Deployment Configurations